Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Toward Agentic SE (emerging)

-These high-level descriptions above need inputs from relevant area experts to develop details of how the vision may be implemented in practice.
-Transforming relevant SE areas and introducing new ones (e.g., ethical alignment) will ensure agentic SE leverages the full capabilities of agents to support humans and improve outcomes across the process, not only to do with code-related activities.
+These high-level area descriptions will need to be fleshed out in collaboration with area experts, including relevant RQs, example scenarios, and specific challenges.
+Transforming traditional SE areas and introducing new ones (e.g., ethical alignment) will ensure agentic SE leverages the full capabilities of agents to support humans and improve outcomes across a full range of SE activities.